Welcome to Year 3!

 We will continue to practice the Year 2 times tables this year: 2s 5s and 10s, as well as learning our Year 3 times tables: 3s 4s and 8s.

-Each child will be sent home with a username and password for Prodigy.
+Each child has been sent home with a username and password for Prodigy.
 This is a game that aims to consolidate and extend children's mathematical understanding.
 Children that had the opportunity to try this last year have thoroughly enjoyed it.
 Over the Summer holidays, one year group alone managed to answer nearly 5000 maths questions between them!
 A fantastic result, one that sparked the children's imagination, developed children's knowledge and understanding, and provided a wealth of data and feedback to teachers.

 This term in Literacy we are going to start by looking at a number of books by the author and illustrator: Micheal Foreman.
 If you have any books by Foreman, please feel free to send them in and we can look at them together as a class.